sharkpause/sharkpause/README.md

 I am sharkPause, a guy on the internet learning to code, you can call me Don

-I'm currently learning to be a backend web developer
+I'm currently learning to be a full stack web developer

 I'm also open for contribution on my projects and trying to find an open source project to be a part of